 Time Out says

 Saving the day is Ferrell, who gamely flings himself into all kinds of slapstick.
-One sequence involving a lawn mower and a string of Christmas lights is almost demonically punishing.
-If the Buster Keaton pratfalls start to wear a bit thin by the time he’s been battered, shot and electrocuted, there are still laughs to be had along the way, as well as the film’s best moment: a family trip to see a fictional action movie headlined by a surprise cameo star.
-It’s a hilarious bit of spoofing and almost makes you wish you could watch that film instead.
+The film’s best moment, though, comes later: the families go to see a fictional action movie headlined by a cameoing star.
+It’s a hilarious bit of self-parody and it makes you wish you could watch that film instead.

 Cast and crew